-While researching to try to write up my own thoughts on it I ran across a site by Paul va Walree that already had all the answers.
+While researching to try to write up my own thoughts on it I ran across a site by Paul van Walree that already had all the answers.
 You can find it here.

-Paul brings in things other sites overlook, such as print size or projected size and viewing distance (see the Visual Acuit section).
+Paul brings in things other sites overlook, such as print size or projected size and viewing distance (see the Visual Acuity section).
 He demonstrates how depth of field (DOF) does not normally vary with focal length (see the Background Blur section).
-I say normally because the construction of some lenses (symetrical, retro focus, telephoto, etc.) can have a little effect.
+I say normally because the construction of some lenses (symetrical, retro focus, telephoto, etc.) can have a small effect on depth of field.
 Many folks are surprised to learn that some longer focal length macro lenses sometimes offer more depth of field than a shorter focal length lens.
 He also talks about why DOF scales on lenses are inadequate (see the Hyperfocal distance section).